sareyeh/socket-io-chat-master/README.md

-# express.js
-trysocket.io is a node.js application using express.js, socket.io and http.
+The trysocket.io is a node.js application using express.js, socket.io and http.